 "If colleges refuse to take this responsibility seriously, they will be held accountable, including by reconsidering whether those with huge endowments deserve to keep those endowments tax exempt.
 We have a lot of power over the colleges.
 And they're not doing the job of cost cutting."
 His plan will also withhold federal funds to colleges that don’t lower tuition.

 Hillary Clinton has endorsed income-based repayment plans and has said that if elected she would simplify the current repayment plans.
 The backbone of her education plan is to make college tuition-free for families earning less than $125,000.
-Another stipulation from her involves implementing a federal program for refinancing and consolidation, something only offered through private banks and lenders.
+Another stipulation from her involves implementing a federal program for federal refinancing.
+Refinancing student loans is currently only available with private lenders and banks.

 As Trump unveiled his plan to deal with college debt, his campaign continues to deal with allegations of sexual misconduct, allegations that he continues to deny.
 His support from some fellow Republicans continues to decline but his newest proposal could offer a bridge to millennial voters who are on the fence.